-Results: Repeated measures ANOVA showed a significant effect of time (η² = 0.827) and a significant time-by-group interaction (η² = 0.418), indicating large intervention effects.
-Pairwise comparisons revealed that the combined training group (AB) demonstrated statistically significant improvements over the control group (C) in HJ (p = 0.003), RS (p = 0.003), VO₂ max (p = 0.000), endurance (p = 0.000), SS (p = 0.018), and ACC (p = 0.000).
-VJ improved by 2.97%, HJ by 6.85%, and VO₂ max by 5.83% in the combined group.
-No significant changes were observed in heart rate between groups (p > 0.05).
+Results: A repeated-measures ANOVA showed a significant effect of time (η²=0.827) and a significant time-by-group interaction (η²=0.418), indicating substantial intervention effects.
+Pairwise comparisons revealed that the combined training group (AB) demonstrated statistically significant improvements over the control group (C) in HJ (P=0.003), RS (P=0.003), VO₂ max (P=0.000), endurance (P=0.000), SS (P=0.018), and ACC (P=0.000).
+Vertical jump (VJ) improved by 2.97%, HJ by 6.85%, and VO₂ max by 5.83% in the combined Group.
+No significant intergroup differences were observed in HR (P>0.05).

-Discussion: Combining DHIRT and static stretching is more effective than either intervention alone for improving football-related physical attributes in novice players.
+Conclusion: Combining DHIRT and static stretching is more effective than either intervention alone for improving football-related physical attributes in novice players.

 نوع مطالعه: